100 Notable alumni of

 -

-Rick Campbell is an American-Canadian professional football coach who is the special teams coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
+Rick Campbell is an American-Canadian professional football coach.
+He was most recently the special teams coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
 He was the Calgary Stampeders' defensive coordinator from 2012 to 2013 and was also an assistant coach with the Edmonton Eskimos and Winnipeg Blue Bombers.
-He then served as the head coach for the Ottawa Redblacks for six seasons and for the BC Lions for four seasons.
+He then served as the head coach for the Redblacks for six seasons and for the BC Lions for four seasons.
 He is a three-time Grey Cup champion, once as the special teams coordinator with the Eskimos in 2003, again with the Eskimos as the defensive coordinator in 2005, and once as the head coach of the Redblacks in 2016.
 He attended Washington State University.

 -